Router<T> class

 -

-If you have multiple router widgets in your app, then only one router widget should update the URL (Usually the top-most one created by the WidgetsApp.router/MaterialApp.router/CupertinoApp.router).
+There are multiple router widgets in the application.
+Only one Router widget should update the URL (typically the top-most one created by the WidgetsApp.router, MaterialApp.router, or CupertinoApp.router).

 -

-If your app does not care about the in-app navigation using the browser's forward and backward buttons.
+The application does not need to implement in-app navigation using the browser's back and forward buttons.

-Otherwise, we strongly recommend implementing the RouterDelegate.currentConfiguration and the RouteInformationParser.restoreRouteInformation to provide optimal user experience in the web application.
+In other cases, it is strongly recommended to implement the RouterDelegate.currentConfiguration and RouteInformationParser.restoreRouteInformation APIs to provide an optimal user experience when running on the web platform.

 - Inheritance